kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 </div>

-\(c\) To convert minimum altitude prescribed under §[[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.119   Minimum safe altitudes: General.|§91.119]] and 91.177 to the minimum flight level, the pilot shall take the flight level equivalent of the minimum altitude in feet and add the appropriate number of feet specified below, according to the current reported altimeter setting:
+\(c\) To convert minimum altitude prescribed under [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.119   Minimum safe altitudes: General.|§§91.119]] and 91.177 to the minimum flight level, the pilot shall take the flight level equivalent of the minimum altitude in feet and add the appropriate number of feet specified below, according to the current reported altimeter setting:

 <div>